rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 When two years had elapsed, Felix was succeeded by Porcius Festus.
 And desiring to do the Jews a favor, Felix left Paul in prison. ^2427

 Now three days after Festus had arrived in the province, he went up to Jerusalem from Caesarea. ^2501

 And the chief priests and the principal men of the Jews laid out their case against Paul, and they urged him, ^2502

-asking as a favor against Paul that he summon him to Jerusalem —because they were planning an ambush to kill him on the way. ^2503
+asking as a favor against Paul that he summon him to Jerusalem--because they were planning an ambush to kill him on the way. ^2503

 Festus replied that Paul was being kept at Caesarea and that he himself intended to go there shortly. ^2504